Advanced search

 Equipment and necessary drugs for monitoring and emergency resuscitation should be available at any time.
 If signs of acute systemic toxicity appear, injection of the local anaesthetic should be stopped immediately and CNS symptoms (convulsions, CNS depression) must promptly be treated with appropriate airway/respiratory support and the administration of anticonvulsant drugs.

-If cardiovascular depression occurs (hypotension, bradycardia), 5-10 mg ephedrine intravenously should be administered, and if necessary the process should be repeated after 2-3 minutes.
+If cardiovascular depression occurs (hypotension, bradycardia), appropriate treatment with intravenous fluids, vasopressor, and or inotropic agents should be considered.
 Children should be given doses commensurate with age and weight.

 If circulatory arrest should occur, immediate cardiopulmonary resuscitation should be instituted.
 Optimal oxygenation and ventilation and circulatory support as well as treatment of acidosis are of vital importance.